Skip to main content

 What should a first-timer know about Yong Chun Wan Ton Noodle?

 Go hungry and go early.
-This is a hawker stall at 115 Bukit Merah View with no reservations, no service staff, and no frills — just a Michelin Bib Gourmand in both 2024 and 2025.
+This is a hawker stall at 115 Bukit Merah View with no reservations, no service staff, no frills — just a Michelin Bib Gourmand in both 2024 and 2025.
 Budget under SGD 10 per person.
-If you're used to sit-down restaurants, adjust expectations: you order at the counter, find your own seat, and clear your own tray.
+If you're used to sit-down restaurants, adjust expectations: you order at the counter, find your own seat, clear your own tray.

 Can I eat at the bar at Yong Chun Wan Ton Noodle?

 There is no bar.
-Yong Chun Wan Ton Noodle operates as a hawker stall in a food centre, so seating is shared, open, and first-come.
+Yong Chun Wan Ton Noodle operates as a hawker stall in a food centre, so seating is shared, open, first-come.
 Grab a seat when you order, or send someone to hold a table while the other queues.
 This is standard hawker etiquette across Singapore.

 How far ahead should I book Yong Chun Wan Ton Noodle?